 - Flexibility & collaboration: Once they’ve been scanned, your documents can be shared electronically with clients, colleagues, and others who need access.
 This makes it easy to collaborate on projects, regardless of location; all you need is an internet connection!

 - Versatility: You can view scanned documents on a variety of devices including computers, smartphones, and tablets for added convenience.

 Additional Benefits of Converting Your Microfilm & Microfiche

 One of the best benefits of converting your files to digital is that you can easily protect them legally.
 Gone are the days of needing to send in physical copies for legal registration.
 With digital files, there is no risk in losing or damaging your files in the legal protection process.
 You can also duplicate, edit, and change the size with digital in a manner of seconds.
-The benefits are endless and our team of experts at BCAD can help you convert your microfilm and microfiche into digital files in no time.
+The benefits are endless!
+Let our team of experts help you convert your microfilm and microfiche into digital files in no time.

 Clearly, there are many good reasons to scan your microfilm and microfiche rather than storing them in their physical form.
 Document scanning offers enhanced security, longevity, search-ability, flexibility, and more so why not give it a try?
 You can of course hang on to your physical microfilms and microfiches, but converting to digital just might give you the freedom you’ve been looking for in managing and storing your files.
 Contact our team of experts today and find out more about how to convert your files to digital.